jamescun/wg-api/README.md

 All calls are made using the POST method, and require the `Content-Type` header to be set to `application/json`.
 The server ignores the URL path it is given, allowing the server to be mounted under another hierarchy in a reverse proxy.

 The structures expected by the server can be found in [client/client.go](client/client.go).

+Authentication may optionally be configured.
+This is supplied via the `Authorization` header as the `Token` scheme.
+See [Configuring WG-API](##Configuring-WG-API) for an example.

 ### GetDeviceInfo